Aby-cyber/bookstoreonline/README.md

 - Maven for project management

 ## Author
-abdisa Gezachew ATE/8189/13 github Aby-cyber
+Abdisa Gezachew ATE/8189/13 github Aby-cyber

 ## License
 This project is licensed under the MIT License.